Updated 13 April 2015

 (i) A notarial act in the public form:

-This is where the Notary Public is the author of the entire document (e.g. a notarial certificate which confirms the truth of various statements made therein).
+This is where the Notary Public writes the whole document such as a notarial certificate which confirms that statements made in the document are true

 (ii) A notarial act in the private form:

-This is, usually, where the Notary Public simply appends his attestation, authentication or certification onto a private document signed by the client.
+This is, usually, where the Notary Public simply adds his confirmation onto a private document signed by the client.

-The Jersey Notaries Society is the unincorporated association representing the interests of Notaries Public in Jersey.
+The Jersey Notaries Society is the unincorporated association which speaks on behalf of Notaries Public in Jersey.
 The current joint secretaries of the Jersey Notaries Society are:

 1st Floor, Mielles House